Kalamandea89/SonarDelphi/README.md

   * TestCoverage using AQtime (license needed)
    * Optional .html output for TestCoverage

-This is Plugin-Version 1.0.0 forSonarQube 7.1.
+This is Plugin-Version 1.0.0 for SonarQube 7.1.
 It is is mainly an updated version of https://github.com/fabriciocolombo/sonar-delphi and https://github.com/SandroLuck/SonarDelphi all credit goes to them.
 I have hosted it here since the orignal developer isn't active anymore.